 The finest red wines for a cool, crisp Christmas

-Most of the food we traditionally graze on at Christmas can be quite sweet – and, so, these are best complemented by young, fullish, fruit-forward reds
+Most of the food we traditionally graze on during this period can be quite sweet – and, so, these are best complemented by young, fullish, fruit-forward reds

 Sure, there’ll be a time for popping corks on a bottle or two of fizz, or settling down in the armchair with a generous pour of Port and the bumper Quiz of the Year.
-But, fear not, we’ve got these categories covered, too (okay, maybe not the quiz, but keep an eye out for columns dedicated to both sparkling and fortified wines over the coming weeks).
 This week, though, we’re catering unashamedly for those who just want a good, hearty red to usher in the festivities.
 So, where best to turn to for such a wine, and what style of red should one be looking for?

 Many readers will, with little doubt, have already earmarked a trophy bottle or two as a centrepiece for the big day, possibly by way of an older vintage to savour those complex, mature tones.
 But, for the rest of the holidays, I would advise steering away from anything too savoury or smokey in character.
 Most of the food we traditionally graze on at Christmas can be quite sweet (including turkey, for that matter, once you’ve taken into account all the trimmings), and, for me, these are best complemented by young, fullish, fruit-forward reds.